-The Physical Therapist Assistant (PTA) Program at Clark State Community College is an intensive course of study.
-It places specific demands on students that closely resemble the physical and intellectual challenges graduates of the program will encounter as practicing physical therapist assistants (PTAs).
-The program has the responsibility to the public to assure that its graduates are capable of treating patients in a safe and effective manner, which includes intelligence, integrity, compassion, humanitarian concern, physical and emotional capacity, and professionalism necessary to practice physical therapy.
+The Physical Therapist Assistant (PTA) Program at Clark State College is an intensive course of study.
+The Program is designed to prepare students to enter the profession of physical therapy as a generalist and places specific demands on students that closely resemble the physical and intellectual challenges graduates of the program will encounter as practicing physical therapist assistants (PTAs).
+The Program has the responsibility to the public to ensure that its graduates are capable of treating patients in a safe and effective manner, which includes intelligence, integrity, compassion, humanitarian concern, physical and emotional capacity, and professionalism necessary to practice physical therapy.

-A student's ability to progress through the PTA Program is based not only on satisfactory academic achievement, but also on the essential functions, skills and abilities which serve to insure that the student possesses all of the necessary attributes of the academic program required for graduation.
+A student's ability to progress through the PTA Program is based not only on satisfactory academic achievement, but also on demonstrating the essential functions, skills and abilities which serve to insure that the student possesses all of the necessary attributes of the academic program required for graduation.

 Essential Functions, Skills and Abilities are those physical, cognitive, and behavioral abilities required for satisfactory completion of all aspects of the curriculum.
 These standards are designed not to be exclusionary, but to establish performance expectations that will enable students to provide safe patient practice with or without reasonable accommodations.